-Latham also received the highest level of commendation for Projects, Infrastructure and Energy work in the Philippines, with the guide commenting: “This firm is highly regarded globally for its work in the projects sector, and the Philippines-focused transactions handled by the team are no exception.”
+Latham also received the highest level of commendation for Projects, Infrastructure and Energy work in the Philippines, with the guide commenting: “Provides formidable expertise in project development and financing, particularly in the infrastructure and power sectors.
+Frequently advises lenders and sponsors on complex financing structures, including hybrid bonds.”

 Latham's Tokyo office recently advised:

-- Lenders in connection with the US$20 billion project financing of the US$34 billion off-shore Ichthys LNG Project in Western Australia
+- The lenders in the US$20 billion project financing of the US$34 billion offshore Ichthys LNG Project in Western Australia

 * Latham & Watkins Gaikokuho Joint Enterprise